2023 Most Popular Film, Video & Photographic Arts Bachelor's Degree Schools in South Carolina

 The following schools top our list of the Most Popular Film, Video & Photographic Arts Bachelor's Degree Colleges.

-Our analysis found University of South Carolina - Columbia to be the most popular school for film, video and photographic arts students who want to pursue a bachelor’s degree in South Carolina.
-Located in the city of Columbia, UofSC is a public college with a fairly large student population.
+Our 2023 rankings named University of South Carolina - Columbia the most popular school in South Carolina for film, video and photographic arts students working on their bachelor’s degree.
+Located in the midsize city of Columbia, UofSC is a public school with a very large student population.

 Women make up 48% of the film majors at the school.